psychemedia/island-storynotes/wightnotes.md

 down must have funk considerably, or
 Shanklin down must have increased its altitude.
 And some of the old people tell you that this has partly happened within their own own remembrance.
-So wonderfularethe operations of Nature,that it is not for man to say,“ It cannot be;"but this is an event so far out of her usual course, that I own I could not readily give credit to it.
+So wonderful are the operations of Nature, that it is not for man to say," It cannot be;" but this is an event so far out of her usual course, that I own I could not readily give credit to it.

 https://youtu.be/KHrRHoeVB2Q?t=713  862